 \textbf{Effect of Estimation Module.} Table~\ref{table:ablation} shows that our FATE module effectively maintains trajectories under both sync. and async. data conditions.
 It improves AMOTA by 0.2\% when using only sync. frames, and by 0.4\% when incorporating async. frame data.
 Furthermore, Exp.~0, 1, 2, 4, 5, and 6 further demonstrate that count-based lifecycle management fails to effectively distinguish the detection quality between sync. and async. data.
 Our method achieves this distinction and delivers a 0.2\% AMOTA improvement.
 We also compare different lifecycle strategies in \cref{table:lifecycle}.
 Compared with other score schemes, the Noisy-OR model achieves effective fusion of 2D-3D observations, enabling flexible trajectory maintenance and termination.

-\textbf{Effect of Pre-processing Module.} Exp.~3 and 7 in \cref{table:ablation} verify the efficacy of the IoU-based full-state optimization in GAAM, which improve AMOTA by 0.1\% for both sync. and async. frames, with MOTA rising by 0.3\% and 0.1\% respectively in these two settings and FP decreasing concurrently.
+\textbf{Effect of Pre-processing Module.} Exp.~3 and 7 in \cref{table:ablation} verify the efficacy of the IoU-based full-state optimization in GAAM, which boosts AMOTA by 0.1\% for both sync. and async. frame setups, with MOTA rising by 0.3\% and 0.1\% respectively in these two settings and FP decreasing concurrently.
 Further, \cref{table:ablation_gaam} demonstrates that the IoU-based strategy of GAAM outperforms Euclidean distance and GIoU-based optimization methods.
-Specifically, GAAM generates high-quality detection inputs for the subsequent modules, enhancing the reliability of trajectory estimation.